Policies, Terms, and Conditions of Service

-If you do not arrive with the proper ID(s) after making an appointment, thus agreeing to our statement that you understand these requirements, you will lose your deposit.
-It is your responsibility to make sure you know what is required, check that it is not expired, and be sure you have it with you at the time of your appointment.
+If you do not arrive with the proper ID(s) after making an appointment, you will lose your deposit.
+It is your responsibility to make sure you know what is required and have everything with you at the time of your appointment.

-If you are late to your appointment by fifteen (15) minutes or more, the deposit may be surrendered or other clients may be served ahead of you.
+If you are late to your appointment by fifteen (15) minutes or more, the deposit may be surrendered.
+Additionally/alternatively, other clients may be served ahead of you.
 This depends on the time that we have available for that day.

-Monarch Body Piercing is not responsible if you book the wrong day or time mistakenly or if you accidentally don't accommodate time zones changes when scheduling.
+Monarch Body Piercing is not responsible if you book the wrong day or time mistakenly or if you do not properly accommodate time zones when scheduling.